andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 ![mysql_docker_myphpadmin.png](/assets/images/mysql_docker_myphpadmin.png){:class="img-responsive"}

-[Previously](https://andrewyewcy.com/Systematically-Web-Scrape-Multiple-Data-Files-from-Websites/), the bicycle rides data from Bixi was web-sraped and stored locally.
+[Previously](https://andrewyewcy.com/Systematically-Web-Scrape-Multiple-Data-Files-from-Websites/), the bicycle rides data from Bixi were web-sraped and stored locally.
 To store the data, we explore how to set up MySQL and phpMyAdmin using Docker containers without installing MySQL, phpMyAdmin, and their dependencies locally.

 # Motivation and Introduction